kantho202/home-nest-client/README.md

 A modern, full-featured real estate platform built with React and Firebase, designed to connect property buyers, sellers, and agents in a seamless digital experience.

+## 📋 Project Description

+**HomeNest** is a comprehensive real estate listing platform that simplifies property buying and selling through modern web technologies.
+Built with React 19 and Firebase, it serves as a digital marketplace connecting property buyers, sellers, and real estate professionals.

+The platform features advanced property search, detailed listings with image galleries, secure user authentication, and real-time property management.
+With a responsive design and intuitive interface, HomeNest provides a seamless experience across all devices while demonstrating modern full-stack development practices.

 ## 🌐 Live Demo

 **[Visit HomeNest](https://home-nest-f0c86.web.app)**